Microchip-MPLAB-Harmony/csp_apps_sam_d21_da1/apps/sercom/spi/master/spi_self_loopback_interrupt/readme.md

 ### Setting up [SAM D21 Xplained Pro Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/atsamd21-xpro)

+- Use a jumper wire to short pin 16 and pin 17 of the EXT2 header
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ### Setting up [SAM DA1 Xplained Pro Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSAMDA1-XPRO)